dawaltconley/responsive-images/README.md

 }
 ```

-These mixins rely on custom functions, which should be passed to Sass via the
+These mixins rely on custom functions, which can be imported from
-`ResponsiveImages.sassFunctions` property.
+`@dawaltconley/responsive-images/sass` and passed to Sass's `compileAsync`
+method.

 In addition to the above keyword arguments, you can pass additional
 `background-image` backgrounds (such as linear-gradient functions) using the